commonmark/cmark/README.md

   will be rendered on the server using `cmark`.

-- **Robust.** The library has been extensively fuzz-tested using american fuzzy lop.
+- **Robust.** The library has been extensively fuzz-tested using [american fuzzy lop].
 The test suite includes pathological cases that bring many other Markdown parsers to a crawl (for example, thousands-deep nested bracketed text or block quotes).